joec898/eshop/README.md

 added test cases for TTD using junit.jupeter

-use SecurityFilterChain to replace depredated WebSecurityConfigurerAdapter
+use SecurityFilterChain to replace deprecated WebSecurityConfigurerAdapter

 added tasks.json and launch.json for angular test